quasarframework/quasar-framework.org/source/guide/cordova-publishing-to-store.md

 You should just check that the bundle identifier is set up correctly, so that it’s the same as the value you specified earlier in the app ID.
 Also, make sure that the version and build numbers are correct.
 Team option should be set to your Apple developer account.
 Under the deployment target you can choose which devices your application will support.

 ### Creating an archive of the application
 In Xcode, select Product > Scheme > Edit Scheme to open the scheme editor.
-Next, select the Archive from the list on the left hand side.
+Next, select the Archive from the list on the left-hand side.
 Make sure that the Build configuration is set to Release.

-To create an archive choose a Generic iOS Device, or your device if it’s connected to your Mac (you can’t create an archive if simulator is selected), from the Scheme toolbar menu in the project editor.
+To create an archive, choose a Generic iOS Device, or your device if it’s connected to your Mac (you can’t create an archive if simulator is selected), from the Scheme toolbar menu in the project editor.

 Next, select Product > Archive, and the Archive organizer appears and displays the new archive.